WireGuard/wintun/README.md

 ## Building

 **Do not distribute drivers named "Wintun", as they will most certainly clash with official deployments.
-Instead distribute [the signed MSMs from Wintun.net](https://www.wintun.net/).**
+Instead distribute [the signed MSMs from Wintun.net](https://www.wintun.net/).** If you are unable to use MSMs, [consult the MSI creation instructions](msi-example/README.md).

 General requirements: